Test Code PQNRU Porphyrins, Quantitative, Random, Urine

 Genetics Test Information

-This test is preferred test during symptomatic periods for acute intermittent porphyria, hereditary coproporphyria, and variegate porphyria.
+This is the preferred test during symptomatic periods for acute intermittent porphyria, hereditary coproporphyria, and variegate porphyria.
 The random urine collection for this test allows for the diagnosis to be established and treatment to be initiated quickly.
 However, this test should only be ordered when the specimen will be received at Mayo Clinic Laboratories within 72 hours of collection.
-If it will be longer, PQNU / Porphyrins, Quantitative, 24 Hour, Urine should be ordered and collection guidelines must be followed.
+If it will be longer than 72 hours, both PQNU / Porphyrins, Quantitative, 24 Hour, Urine and ALAUR / Aminolevulinic Acid, Urine should be ordered and collection guidelines must be followed.

-Testing includes porphobilinogen which is useful in the evaluation of the acute porphyrias.
+Testing includes porphobilinogen and aminolevulinic acid, which are useful in the evaluation of the acute porphyrias.

 This is the preferred test to begin assessment for congenital erythropoietic porphyria and porphyria cutanea tarda.